Pi2 Columbae

-π^{2} Columbae, Latinized as Pi^{2} Columbae, is a binary star system in the southern constellation of Columba, near the southern constellation border with Pictor.
-It is white-hued and dimly visible to the naked eye with a combined apparent visual magnitude of 5.50.
-Based upon an annual parallax shift of 12.8 mas as seen from Earth, this system is located about 254 light years from the Sun.
+Pi^{2} Columbae is a multiple star system in the southern constellation of Columba, near the southern constellation border with Pictor.
+Its name is a Bayer designation that is Latinized from π^{2} Columbae, and abbreviated Pi^{2} Col or π^{2} Col. This system is white-hued and dimly visible to the naked eye as a point of light with a combined apparent visual magnitude of 5.50.
+Based upon an annual parallax shift of 12.76 mas as seen from Earth, this system is located about 256 ly from the Sun.
 They are receding with a heliocentric radial velocity of +31 km/s.

-The pair have an angular separation of 0.1 arc seconds with the primary being an A-type main-sequence star of spectral class A0 V, while the secondary component is a similar A-type star.
-The primary is 98 million years old with 2.6 times the mass of the Sun and is spinning rapidly with a projected rotational velocity of 274 km/s.
-It is radiating 31 times the luminosity of the Sun from its photosphere at an effective temperature of 11,223 K. The system is a source of X-ray emission with a luminosity of 184.3e20 W, which is considered unusual since A-type stars are not expected to display magnetic activity.
+The primary star is an A-type main-sequence star of spectral class A0 V, an estimated 370 million years old and spinning rapidly with a projected rotational velocity of 274 km/s.
+It has 2.34 times the mass of the Sun and 2.23 times the Sun's radius.
+The star is radiating 38.7 times the luminosity of the Sun from its photosphere at an effective temperature of 9,646 K.

+The system is a source of X-ray emission with a luminosity of 184.3e20 W, which is considered unusual since A-type stars are not expected to display magnetic activity.
+An A-class companion has been reported at an angular separation of 0.1 arc seconds.
+The existence of this star has been disputed by other authors.

+There are additional possible companions: a 15th-magnitude star 6.6 " away; and a 20th-magnitude star 103 " away.
+These have a common proper motion although they are too far from the primary for any possible orbital motion to be detected.
+They are estimated to have masses of and respectively.